 For this entire series, Ben Popper served as the lead producer for Stack Overflow, while I handled all the visuals as well as the sound design.
 A fun story about that: As I was working on the first video in this series, I kept trying to imagine what sort of sound I could use each time a character has a question.
 One thing I kept thinking was that it should probably be a sound that glides from one note to another.
 I planned to construct the sound using software synthesizers or possibly on lap steel guitar, and then suddenly a weird "gliding" bird sound came from right outside my studio window!
 I rushed over and recorded it with my iPhone, and after some quick editing, I had the right sound!
 I still don't know what kind of bird creature produced this sound, because my blinds were down, and because I am a bird ignoramus.
 But: Thanks, bird!

-Have a look at other interesting projects on the animation page.
+Have a look at the social media loops I've been doing for Stack Overflow as well, and check out other interesting projects on the animation page.